Semihalf/edk2-platforms/Readme.md

     1. Clone edk2-platforms/[branch name]

-    2. Following instructions in Readme.MD to build firmware and update target platform
+    2. Following instructions in Readme.md to build firmware and update target platform

 # Multiple Platform Template

-This section is a template for a Readme.MD in an edk2-platforms branch that support multiple platforms.
-The list of platforms is presented here with links to the Readme.MD in each platform subdirectory
+This section is a template for a Readme.md file in an edk2-platforms branch that supports multiple platforms.
+The list of platforms is presented here with links to the Readme.md in each platform subdirectory.

 * [Sample Platform](SamplePlatformPkg/Readme.md)
 * [Another Platform](AnotherPlatformPkg/Readme.md)